tiacsys/bridle/boards/arm/tiac_magpie/doc/samples/net/dumb_http_server_mt.rst

 Overview
 ********

-See :ref:`sockets-dumb-http-server-mt-sample` for the original description.
+See :ref:`zephyr:sockets-dumb-http-server-mt-sample` for the original description.

 .. _tiac_magpie_sockets-dumb-http-server-mt-sample-requirements: